 The scrotum is a loose bag of skin which hangs behind the penis in men and boys.
 Inside it are the two testicles (testes).
-The testicles make the male hormone, testosterone, and produce sperm (semen).
+The testicles make the male hormone called testosterone and produce sperm (semen).
 The sperm passes along ducts in the testes to a tube called the epididymis where it is stored.
 Sperm then passes through another tube called the vas deferens.
 The vas deferens carries the sperm to the penis.

 Boys and men should get to know what their testes usually feel like, so they will know if something has changed.
-See the separate leaflet called Get to Know Your Testes (Testicles).
+See separate leaflet called Get to Know Your Testicles (Testes) for more details.

 What causes lumps or pain in the scrotum?